FEDEVEL/clock/Hardware/README.md

 # What is here
-- EasyEDA source files with schematic and PCB (these can be imported to EasyEDA software)
+- EasyEDA source file with Schematic and PCB (this file can be imported to EasyEDA PRO software)
 - All the files needed to manufacture and build the clock (inside of Manufacturing directory)